athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 After the required outlier query type is selected, the parameters for the query must be configured.
 The builder automatically provides a function named `querying(...)` that can receive the appropriate parameters based on the query type.
 All query types can accept one or more of four parameters:
-K `-` number of neighbours, R `-` distance range, W `-` window size in milliseconds and S `-` window slide size in milliseconds.
-Exmaples of the definition of query parameters for each query type can be seen below.
+K - number of neighbours, R - distance range, W - window size in milliseconds and S - window slide size in milliseconds.
+Examples of the definition of query parameters for each query type can be seen below.

 ```java